brainfoolong/omxwebgui-v2/README.md

 ## How to contribute
 Feel free to send pull requests.
 Create an issue for a new feature BEFORE you do some coding.
 We should talk about that before.
 Translations are pretty straight forward, you can just add them without an issue.

+## One line installer
+You can install all requirements and the web gui manually or with our nifthy install script.

+wget https://raw.githubusercontent.com/brainfoolong/omxwebgui-v2/master/install.sh && clear && sh install.sh

 ## Requirements
 It is strongly recommended to use it just with the php-cli.
 Do not use it in combination with a webserver, it will not work.
 Just use it as described bellow.
 Only PHP is required.
 It is also PHP7 compatible.